Web Browser Settings

 Blocking the display of images may spoil your enjoyment when visiting a website.

-Blocking the use of Javascript will prevent dropdown menus from working in many websites.
+Blocking the use of Javascript may prevent dropdown menu and accordion elements from working.

 Read more: How to respond when Dropdown Menus do not work in Chrome.